 A cocktail may relax you, but when you’re at high altitude, the lower cabin pressure will affect your body in unusual ways.
 That one drink in the air is the same as two or three on the ground.
 You can blame that on cabin pressure.
 A drunken stupor is not the same thing as sleep, and besides, who wants to risk a hangover on arrival?

-Tip: If you’re a fan of Bloody Marys, ask for a can of spicy tomato juice when they come by with the drinks cart.
-They will give it to you at no charge.
+Tip: If you’re a fan of Bloody Marys, ask for a can of spicy tomato juice and pretend it’s spiked.
+It’s available at no charge.

 5. Change your mind.